IFAKA/unwavering-focus/PRD.md

         * A clickable element (e.g., a "Search" button or the query text itself) that, when clicked, opens a new tab with the search results (default search engine or configurable).
         * A discrete "X" or "Delete" button to remove the query from the list.
     4. An optional "Search All" button that opens all current queries in separate new tabs (with a confirmation dialog if many).
+    5. **Auto-remove behavior:** After performing a search (individual or bulk), the item(s) are automatically removed from the list.
+    6. **Configurable Search All:** Users can enable/disable the "Search All" feature from settings.

 #### 3.2.
 Distraction Blocker & Doomscrolling Prevention (DBDP)